 Here are 7 things you need to know about Paddington Bear:

 - He loves marmalade sandwiches and even carries a jar of marmalade in his suitcase.

 - He sailed from Peru to London on a cargo ship.

-- The name ‘Paddington’ was taken from the bustling London train station where he was found.
+- The name ‘Paddington’ was taken from the bustling London train station where he was found by the Brown family.

 - Mr Gruber, a Portobello Road antique shop owner, is one of Paddington’s best friends.

 - Paddington (like the Queen) has two birthdays.
 One is the 25th June and the other is 25th December.